akrititrivedi/e-commerce-website/README.md

 ## Technologies Used

-- HTML: Markup for structuring the content.
+- HTML: Markup for structuring the content
 - CSS: Styling and layout design.
 - JavaScript: Dynamic and interactive functionalities.
 - Bootstrap: Responsive design components and grid system.